numtel/demo-coin/README.md

 # Democoin

-This is a demonstration of a token that distributes an equal amount to each participant with the amount determined by the median of each participant's ballot value.
+Demonstration of democracy without discrete elections in an ERC20 token's supply.
+Each participant receives an equal amount determined by the median of each participant's ballot value.